Speech & Language Therapy

 Assess for and recommend equipment to facilitate independence.

-Claire Lack is our Young Person & Family Support Co-ordinator.
+Claire Sayles is our Young Person & Family Support Co-ordinator.
 She has been a member of school staff for over 10 years and holds social work and autism qualifications.

 Her role is to offer an initial point of contact for families in need of support.